 You may enable Curtain Mode and customize the displayed text in your saved screen settings, under More Settings.

-Note: This feature depends on macOS' native Screen Sharing service, and so is available only when connecting to a Mac.
+Note: This feature depends on macOS' native Screen Sharing or Remote Management service, and so is available only when connecting to a Mac.

 Note that Curtain Mode may cancel any On-Disconnect Actions sent to the remote Mac.